Vipashana/Sketch-Page/README.md

 # Sketch-Page
-  Sketch anithing you want just by double click and dragging the mouse!
+  Sketch anything you want just by double click and dragging the mouse!